Nigel Lockyer: Research and contributions in medicine and energy

 Lockyer is a particle physicist.
 At the University of Pennsylvania, his research focused on high-energy particle experiments at the energy frontier, with an interest in testing fundamental symmetries and studying the heaviest quarks.
 In recent years, his research has included experimental searches for hypothesized "supersymmetric" particles.
 While at UPenn, Lockyer developed his interest in the applications of physics to real-world problems; he worked with the Penn Medical School on proton therapy for cancer and detectors for medical physics and developed an interest in superconducting radio frequency applications to accelerators.

 From 2002 to 2004, Lockyer served as co-spokesperson for a 600-person international collaboration known as CDF, the Collider Detector at Fermilab experiment at the laboratory's Tevatron particle accelerator.
 The project achieved world acclaim for discovering and studying the top quark, one of the fundamental building blocks of nature, a counterpart to the bottom quark.

 TRIUMF

 Lockyer served as director of TRIUMF, Canada's national laboratory for particle and nuclear physics from 2007 until 2013.
+Towards the end of his mandate, 2013 to 2014, he was also chair of the International Committee for Future Accelerators, a working group of the International Union of Pure and Applied Physics.
 Under Lockyer's leadership, TRIUMF framed an ambitious vision to achieve a world-class program in rare-isotope beams and subatomic-physics research, to address some of the most fundamental questions in science.
 This vision included expanding the nuclear-medicine program and the formulation of ARIEL, a new flagship facility for the study of isotopes for physics and medicine.
 Lockyer expanded the laboratory's operations, earning a reputation as a national leader and team-builder.
 He also developed a strong working partnership among Canada's major science laboratories, expanded the number of member universities, and built international collaborations with Japan, India, China, and Korea.